decred/dcrdocs/docs/wallets/decrediton/using-decrediton.md

 ## Help

-The help tab contains various links to get help using Decrediton.
-The "Issues" link will take you the to the Decrediton Github page where problems with the Decrediton software can be reported.
-We would be grateful for your help!
+The help tab contains various links to get help using Decrediton and to learn more about Decred.
+There are also links to our various communication platforms.
+The Tutorials section contains introductions to the ticket lifecycle and how Decreds proof-of-stake system works.
+It is also possible to view logs of the `dcrd` and `dcrwallet` processes in the Logs section.

 ![Help Tab](/img/decrediton/help.png)